 Remember, your headline is your first impression, so make it count.

-Search Engine Optimization (SEO) drives content visibility like nothing else.
-And, boy, we all want our content to go places!
+Search Engine Optimization (SEO) increases the chances your content appears in search results.
+And, boy, we all want our content to show up!

 First and foremost, include keywords in the title.
 Ask yourself, when someone types words into a search query about the topic I’m writing about, which keywords they may be using to find that information?

 A searchable keyword should always be in your content title.
 It should also be sprinkled (not stuffed) throughout the body of your article.
-Plan on your article being easily searchable long after publication for the maximum amount of views.
+Plan for your article to be easily searchable long after publication to maximize views.
 Keep in mind that an awesome title is worth sharing.

-SE Ranking offers one of the most useful keyword suggestions tools out there: I just love the usability of the tool that saves tons of time.
+SE Ranking offers one of the most useful keyword suggestion tools out there: I love its usability, which saves tons of time.

 You can filter search queries by difficulty to find keywords that are easier to rank for:

 Traditionally, Google would show your page title as the most prominent part of your search snippet.
-As of recently, Google has been changing titles when creating search snippets.
+Recently, Google has been changing titles when creating search snippets.

-To avoid that, make sure your title is used as the headline of your article, and it is the first thing people see when landing on your page.
+To avoid that, make sure your title is used as the article’s headline and appears first when people land on your page.

 Most WordPress themes will take care of this (here’s an example of typography).

-Notice how most of those titles in the screenshots include brand names.
-This is generally a good idea helping you build some brand recognizability over time.
+Notice how most of those headlines in the screenshots include brand names.
+This is generally a good idea, helping you build some brand recognizability over time.

-When writing content titles, it is best practice to perform content analysis to determine whether or not your content is successful.
+When writing content titles, it is best practice to conduct content analysis to determine whether your content is successful.

-WebCEO is a SEO tool that offers a handy Content Assistant tool allowing you to analyze how your competitors are using SEO to optimize their titles and how that works for them.
+WebCEO is an SEO tool that offers a handy Content Assistant, which lets you analyze how your competitors use SEO to optimize their titles and how it works for them.

 It is a great way to learn from your competitors without copying their tactics:

 Naturally, the first audience you write for is your readers.
-This is the audience that sees your title and is affected in one way or another by it.
+This is the audience that sees your title and is affected by it in one way or another.

 However, this is also the audience that clicks through your content if they are intrigued.
-Traditionally, writers will direct their content titles at this particular audience, but other audiences play a vital role in giving articles authority.
+Traditionally, writers direct their content headlines to this particular audience, but other audiences play a vital role in lending articles authority.

 Another audience to direct content for is social media shares.
 This audience doesn’t actually read content but is constantly on the lookout for compelling information to select, organize, and present to social followers.